MahamudM90/PANDA-ECOMMERCE/README.md

 ## PANDA-ECOMMERCE 🛒

-This is The Panda-Ecommerce & fully UI Design Of Ecommerce Site 🛍️
+This is The Panda-Ecommerce & Fully UI Design Of Ecommerce Site 🛍️